Contributed By Cassels Brock & Blackwell LLP

 As Canada is a federalist state, the powers and responsibilities with respect to mining are constitutionally allocated between the Federal Parliament and the country's ten provincial legislatures.

-The provincial legislatures have the power to enact laws in relation to mineral titles and the exploration and extraction of minerals within their provincial jurisdictions, including the development and operation of mines, the conservation of mineral resources and environmental protection; they also have the power to enact laws relating to the export of minerals from one province to another within Canada, provided they do not discriminate in favour of the producing province.
+The provincial legislatures have the power to enact laws in relation to provincial public lands, mineral titles and the exploration and extraction of minerals within their provincial jurisdictions, including the development and operation of mines, the conservation of mineral resources and environmental protection; they also have the power to enact laws relating to the export of minerals from one province to another within Canada, provided they do not discriminate in favour of the producing province.
 Finally, provinces can impose direct or indirect taxes on metal concentrates, regardless of whether they will be exported from the province.

 The provincial jurisdiction with respect to mining has resulted in substantive mining regimes that are fairly consistent across provinces.
 However, these provincial powers are rarely codified in a single provincial statute.
-In British Columbia, for example, hardrock and placer mineral titles are administered under the Mineral Tenure Act; coal titles are administered under the Coal Act; titles for quarrying sand and gravel are administered under the Lands Act, which also governs the grant of additional surface tenure to explore or develop mineral or coal titles; the Mines Act provides for the regulation of exploration, development and mining activities; the Environmental Assessment Act governs the environmental review of proposed mines; and the Environmental Management Act governs waste discharge, pollution, hazardous wastes and mine remediation.
+In British Columbia, for example, hardrock and placer mineral titles are administered under the Mineral Tenure Act; coal titles are administered under the Coal Act; titles for quarrying sand and gravel are administered under the Land Act, which also governs the grant of additional surface tenure to explore or develop mineral or coal titles; the Mines Act provides for the regulation of exploration, development and mining activities; the Environmental Assessment Act governs the environmental review of proposed mines; and the Environmental Management Act governs waste discharge, pollution, hazardous wastes and mine remediation.

 Canada’s Federal Parliament has the power to make laws in relation to minerals and mining on federal lands, and also makes laws in relation to mineral exports and imports, nuclear energy and minerals used to generate nuclear energy, inter-provincial transport of dangerous goods, the use of explosives, navigable waters and, perhaps most importantly, the protection and conservation of the environment as it impacts federal jurisdiction, including migratory birds, species at risk and fisheries resources and their habitat.